A tutorial on insulating and framing a basement, finally finish your basement!

 Here is what we were working with: bedroom number one

-You can see into all the other rooms plus the chain in the room is from our son’s punching bag, this was a kid playroom if you notice there is a climbing wall too.
+You can see into all the other rooms.
+This was a kids’ playroom so the chain is from our son’s punching bag and if you notice, there is a climbing wall too.

 Bedroom number 2